 Make a Down Payment of at Least 20% Of the Vehicle’s Worth

-Cars lose approximately 20% of their value as soon as your drive away from the car lot.
-To avoid being hurt by this immediate depreciation, try to make a down payment of at least 20% of your car’s Kelley Blue Book price.
+Cars lose approximately 20% of their value as soon as you drive away from the car lot.2 To avoid being hurt by this immediate depreciation, try to make a down payment of at least 20% of your car’s Kelley Blue Book price.

 If you can’t swing a full 20% down payment, pay whatever you can.
 While a no-money-down deal may seem appealing on an auto loan, you most likely will end up paying extra over time.